rusio/testable-services/README.md

 Each test follows the typical AAAA phases introduced by Uncle Bob:
 - Arrange: the component and any test resources and input data are prepared.
-- Act: the component is excercised according to the test scenario.
+- Act: the component is exercised according to the test scenario.
 - Assert: the result of the actions is checked.
 - Annihilate: the component and all any test resources are destroyed.